 This is the third part of a 3 part series on your baby's development during pregnancy.
 If you missed it, you can find out about your baby's development in the first trimester and second trimester.
 What do I need to know?
 The late part of your pregnancy is about 3 months long and is also… Continue reading Fetal development in the 3rd trimester

-This is the second part of a 3 part series on your baby’s development during pregnancy.
-If you missed it, you can find out about your baby’s development in the first trimester.
+This is the second part of a 3 part series on your baby's development during pregnancy.
 What do I need to know?
 The middle part of your pregnancy, also called the second trimester is about 3 months long.
-Your… Continue reading Fetal development in the 2nd trimester
+Your baby grows quite quickly during this time.
+You will need more calories every day to support… Continue reading Fetal development in the 2nd trimester

 Follow this 3 part series to learn about your baby's development throughout your first, second, and third trimester.
 What do I need to know?
 The early part of pregnancy, also called the first trimester is about 3 months long.
 It is an important time in pregnancy for your baby's growth and development because all important… Continue reading Fetal development in the first trimester

 Alcohol in pregnancy has been in the media quite a bit lately.
 Some of the messaging you hear can be confusing.
 With International Fetal Alcohol Spectrum Disorder Awareness Day coming on September 9th, we will be answering common questions that people have about this topic.
 Question: Are there any types of alcohol considered to be… Continue reading Alcohol in Pregnancy: 4 frequently asked questions